ktaranov/sqlserver-kit/SQL Server Version.md

  - [Microsoft Knowledge Base](http://kbupdate.info/)
  - [Sqlservr.exe versions](http://www.mskbfiles.com/sqlservr.exe.php)

-All SQLServer service packs are cumulative, meaning that each new service pack contains all the fixes that are included with previous service packs and any new fixes.
+**All SQL Server service packs are cumulative, meaning that each new service pack<br />
+contains all the fixes that are included with previous service packs and any new fixes.**

 ## Frequently used terms and acronyms
  - **CTP**: Community Technology Preview (beta release)